rishimukherjee31/LCCMR/README.md

 - **Green**: SD card initialized successfully
 - **Red**: SD card initialization failed

+> For the most part you will only see the green and blue lights on your Boron device.
+When the Boron initially powers up, the green light will blink until the device is able to connect to the net.
+Once that occurs, the LED onboard the device will change colors to blue.

 <br>

 ## Data Output

-On the [Particle Console](https://console.particle.io/) you will see a water_data variable that contains the following data structure:
+On the [Particle Console](https://console.particle.io/) you will see a ```water_data``` variable that contains the following data structure:

 ```json
 {